 A: As long as you (or somebody you know) are writing checks to a nursing home, then it’s not too late.
 Good planning can gain access to benefits sooner than you thought possible, and in bigger amounts than you thought possible, all while still protecting your house, your savings or property.
 Read how an elder law attorney can help even if your loved one is already in a nursing home.

-Q3: I was told there was noting that could be done except to “spend down” all the money.
+Q3: I was told there was nothing that could be done except to “spend down” all the money.

 A: This piece of wrong information usually comes from nursing home case workers.
 As nice and knowledgeable as those workers are, they are not experts in the financial planning or legal field.
 You need an advocate, so you have more options and more resources available to you and your family.
 Experienced elder law attorneys, such as Edwards Group, help families face these issues every single day.
 There are other options besides spending down all your assets.
 We generally see four periods of planning when it comes to paying for a nursing home.